cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 The nonlinear atoms ``abs`` and all norms except ``norm(X, p)`` for ``p < 1`` are also defined for complex expressions.
 All atoms whose domain is symmetric matrices are defined for Hermitian matrices.
 Similarly, the atoms ``quad_form(x, P)`` and ``matrix_frac(x, P)`` are defined for complex ``x`` and Hermitian ``P``.
+Lastly, equality and postive semidefinite constraints are defined for complex expressions.

 The following additional atoms are provided for working with complex expressions: